• Skip to secondary menu

 How to Paint Kitchen Cabinets - Setting up the paint sprayer

 Next, pick the tip that fits your project, for cabinets the green tip is best!
 The tip has a needle that goes with it (mine is stuck in the tip but if you look at the blue and red ones, you will see their needles.
 You will need to screw the needle into place first and then screw the tip in (mine is screwed in together🙊).
-This is something unique to the new version, having 3 different tips, the older model only has one, and this is AMAZING!!

 Painting Kitchen Cabinets - Setting up the Paint SPrayer

-The sprayer comes with a small wrench to tighten the tip, but I found a wrench that fits it and use that, it works better than the cheap one that comes with it!
+The sprayer comes with a small wrench to tighten the tip, but I found a wrench that fits it and I use that, it works better than the cheap one that comes with it!

 How to Paint Kitchen Cabinets